Rabby Troubleshooting

 It's possible to encounter a rare situation in which the **device ID will not be changed** after you reset the router.
 If this happens to you, powercycle your Lattice (unplug, plug back in), and try again.
 Confirm that your GCE version is 0.49.0.
 If you still can't get a new ID after updating the router and powercycling the device, [**please reach out to us**](https://gridplus.io/contact/).

-After the device ID is reset, DO NOT ATTEMPT TO RE-CONNECT right away!
-First, you need to reset the app state on the Lattice Manager as described in step 6. and then try connecting again.
+After the device ID is reset, **DO NOT ATTEMPT TO RE-CONNECT** right away!
+First, you need to reset the app state and delete local storage on the Lattice Manager as described in steps 6 and 7. \

-You will LOSE all hot accounts/addresses that are not backed on hardware you have on this Rabby instance!
+You will **LOSE** all hot accounts/addresses on this Rabby instancethat are not backed on hardware!
+Only do this if you have backups for them.

 Removing Rabby is fairly simple - just right-click the extension and select **"Remove from Chrome"**.
 Before installing Rabby again, make sure you removed the Rabby permission from your Lattice and you can also reset app state on the Lattice Manager again - just to be sure.